-Here's what you need to know and what documents to bring with you before you apply for a marriage license.
+Here's what you need to know and what documents to bring with you before you apply for a marriage license in Portugal.

-It is important that you realize that a wedding in Portugal is not something you can accomplish quickly.
+It is important to realize that a wedding in Portugal is not something you can accomplish quickly.
 The Portugal Civil Registry Code has specific requirements you must meet in order to be married in Portugal.

 Congratulations and much happiness as you begin your lifetime journey together.

-One of you must be in Portugal for a minimum of thirty (30) days before notice of your intended marriage can be given.
+One of you must be in Portugal for a minimum of 30 days before notice of your intended marriage can be given.